15101538237ren/Epigenetics/README.md

 In mammals, there are at least 10 known or predicted H3K4 methyltransferases, which are generally categorized into the **MLL** (mixed lineage leukemia) family, **SET1** family, and others [135].
 Disruption of the **SET** domain of **MLL** reduced H3K4me1 levels and increased DNA methylation levels at specific loci (e.g., Hoxd4) but not globally in a mouse model [136].
 However, forced overexpression of exogenous **MLL** in **MLL** knockout cells did not reduce global DNA methylation levels [137].

-It is therefore possible that DNA methylation represents a default state of the genome unless H3K4me, or possibly other histone marks, is present to maintain specific regions (e.g., promoters) free of DNA methylation to permit proper gene regulation (Fig. 2).
+It is therefore possible that DNA methylation represents a default state of the genome unless H3K4me, or possibly other histone marks, is present to maintain specific regions (e.g., promoters) free of DNA methylation to permit proper gene regulation (Fig.2).

 ### Epigenetics in CpG island